![]() |

 says, leaving her seat.
 I sigh, looking

 down at my placemat.
-It is a paper Chinese
+The Chinese

 and a brief description of people born under the sign.

-According to the chart, I am a tiger: A
+According to the chart, I am a tiger: a

 creative individual who is optimistic, resilient, and influential.
 It also says I am sensitive and prone to